 Two days prior I arrived in Tromso, Norway.
 It took nearly 24 hours of travel to arrive at this city that lies a couple hundred miles north of the Arctic Circle.
 I had made this journey to compete in the first stop of the SkyRunning Extreme World Series.
-The Extreme series are the soul of Skyrunning.
-They are technical, aesthetic and very, very difficult.
-The race in Tromso is the brainchild of Kilian Jornet and Emilee Forsberg and I had no doubts that it would live up to expectations.
+The Extreme series is the soul of Skyrunning.
+The races are technical, aesthetic and very difficult.
+The race in Tromso is the brainchild of Kilian Jornet and Emilee Forsberg, and I had no doubts that it would live up to expectations.

 The valley floor and the aid station passed quickly and the ascent up the most technical section of the course began.
 The trees of the valley gave way to the rocky slopes of the alpine tundra of Hamperokken.
 Not long after I started the incredible 5 km ridge towards the summit.
-For those who have raced only in the US, would have a hard time imagining the course the Kilian and Emilee had prepared.
-As a matter of fact, I think that most runners in the US would describe this section course simply as mountaineering.
-The exposure was breathtaking, the route followed the most aesthetic line along the ridge and did not try to simplify the route, but rather stayed as true to the ridge as possible.
-I had some concern about how the ridge would feel for me, and thankfully the technical nature of the running took all of my attention leaving no room for fear.
+Those who have raced only in the US would have a hard time imagining the course that Kilian and Emilee had prepared.
+As a matter of fact, I think that most runners in the US would describe this section of course simply as mountaineering.
+The exposure was breathtaking; the route followed the most aesthetic line along the ridge and did not try to simplify the route, but rather stayed as true to the ridge as possible.
+I had some concern about how the ridge would feel for me, but thankfully the technical nature of the running required all of my attention, leaving no room for fear.

-The technical ridge was unrelating all the way until the route turned and soared into the sky for the final 100 meters to the summit.
-It was quite incredible to stand on a true summit in the middle of a race, and there was still a lot of race left!
-I had moved back up a couple of spots during along the technical ridge and was fired up to see fellow American, Tom Goth on the summit.
-Tom made quick work of the steep, loose descent down to the lake and was able to put about a 3 minute gap on me.
+The technical ridge was unrelenting all the way until the route turned and soared into the sky for the final 100 meters to the summit.
+It was quite incredible to stand on a true summit in the middle of a race, and there was still a lot of racing left to go!
+I had moved back up a couple of spots while working along the technical ridge, and was fired up to see fellow American, Tom Goth on the summit.
+Tom made quick work of the steep, loose descent down to the lake and was able to put about a three-minute gap on me.
 We had several kilometers of rock hopping boulders before the route rejoined the trail and back through the valley back to the aid station.

 It might be interesting to note that I chose to race in the Akasha.
 It is the perfect shoe for running long in rocky, technical terrain that demands good traction on rock, mud, and grass.
 It drained quickly after the river crossings, and protected my feet just enough to keep the pace high and aggressive.
 I also brought along the Helios SR.